ILLOCOS/Vanilla-Web/user_account/README.md

 # Getting Started with User_Account

-This mini-project requires the use of Node.js & MySQL.
+This output requires the use of Node.js & MySQL.

 ## Available Scripts